 If you’re looking for a program that will prepare you for a rewarding career where what you do really matters, you’ve come to the right place.
 As one of the most unique programs in the country, the CME is educating the next generation of leaders and upper-level managers.
 Below is a brief list of facts and figures that will help you explore the many different opportunities within the CME.

-- CME job placement for our graduates is consistently at or near 100%.
+- Consistently the CME has maintained a job and graduate school placement rate at or near 100%.

 - The CME program offers a minor or emphasis in manufacturing.